Popmotion/popmotion/packages/popmotion-pose/docs/learn/react-native/native-get-started.md

 next: native-custom-transitions
 ---

+> React Native Pose has been **deprecated**.
+If you are interested in a version of [Framer Motion](https://framer.com/motion) for React Native, let us know on the [GitHub ticket](https://github.com/framer/motion/issues/180).

 # Get started

 Pose is a declarative motion system that combines the simplicity of CSS syntax with the power and flexibility of JavaScript animations and interactions.